EdilsonDiasAlves/article_app/README.md

 # articleApp
-aplicação de artigos, utilizando mongodb, express, angularjs e node.
+application of articles, using mongodb, express, angularjs and node.

-## Descrição:
+## Description:
-Projeto com MEAN onde você pode criar e visualizar artigos.
+Project with MEAN where you can create and view articles.

-## Passos para inicializar:
+## Steps:
-1. Clonar o repositório.
+1. Clone the repository.
-2. Navegar até o diretório estudos_pessoais/mean/articleApp/articles.
+2. Navigate to directory estudos_pessoais/mean/articleApp/articles.
-3. Digitar o comando npm install no prompt de comando para instalar todos os módulos.
+3. Enter the npm install command at the command prompt to install all the modules.
-4. Após a instalação, digitar o comando npm start no prompt.
+4. After installation, enter the command npm start at the prompt.
-5. Após o comando acima, a aplicação estará de pé.
-No seu browser de preferência, acesse http://localhost:3000.
+5. After the above command, the application will be standing.
+In your preferred browser, go to http://localhost:3000.